 - Trampoline – indoor 7 ft | outdoor 14 ft (this is the one we got as last year’s group gift!)

 - In-home gym type equipment: crash pad, balance beam, foam mats, bar swing or gymnastics rings, hammock style sensory swing

 - Bikes for all

-- Piano & lessons (if your kids want this… haha don’t give it to them for christmas if you’re going to have to force them to learn. #lamemom
+- Piano or keyboard & lessons (if your kids want this… haha don’t give it to them for christmas if you’re going to have to force them to learn. #lamemom)

 - Pool table, ping pong, foosball- something in that category – you can often find these secondhand for cheap or free if you’re willing to haul.
 And you can totally gift awesome second hand things for Christmas.
 Your kids won’t care that its’ not brand new.
 It’s new to them and buying second hand might be the way you can afford to even own it.

-- A pool!
+- A trip!
 (The most expensive present on my list, but hey, that’d be awesome!)

 Tradition Gift Ideas – Slippers, Ornaments, Picture album